What is the course format?

 When are synchronous sessions offered?

 Synchronous sessions meet multiple times per each courses, but not weekly.
 Synchronous session attendance also offers some flexibly for students managing coursework alongside family and employment obligations.
-Synchronous sessions begin anywhere from 6 PM ET to 8 PM ET and typically last less than 90 minutes.
+Synchronous sessions meet in the evening.

 Does the counseling program run on a semester schedule?